-If you can, work out a buddy system with some neighbors and water each others’ plants.
+If you can, work out a buddy system with some neighbours and water each other’s plants.
 But, with so many people planning to skip town in the summer, you may not be able to find a garden helper when you need it most.

 I’ve had this happen to me often enough that I have put in some research and tried out some cool high-tech and low-tech products that can help to save the day (and your plants!).